AdvancedPhotonSource/cohere/docs/source/config_disp.rst

     interpolation_mode = "AmpPhase"

 - interpolation_resolution:
 | Required parameter for interpolation.
-Supported values: "min-deconv_res", int value, float value, list.
-If set to "min-deconv_res" the resolution will be determined by including the deconvolution resolution.
+Supported values: "min_deconv_res", int value, float value, list.
+If set to "min_deconv_res" the resolution will be determined by including the deconvolution resolution.
 If defined as integer value the resolution will be set to this value in each dimension.
 If defined as list, the list will define resolution in corresponding dimension.
 | example:
 ::